Sharetools

 Recipes are whole food plant-based, and easy enough for a novice cook to follow along.
 Each recipe also has beautiful color illustrations, featuring small thumbprint sized pictures of the ingredients, making it quick and simple to see what ingredients to use at a glance.
 It also makes the book more appealing, as you can flip through the pages and choose recipes with ingredients you enjoy.

-Carleigh focuses on sustainable vegan recipes that help us use produce, nuts, seeds, grains, and beans and legumes before they go bad.
+Carleigh focuses on sustainable vegan recipes that help us prevent waste.
+She offers food prep tips to help use up produce, nuts, seeds, grains, and beans and legumes before they go bad.
 She also includes a number of recipes that include stuff we’d normally throw away, like onion peels and lemon peels.

 Another neat feature of this cookbook is it offers ideas for ingredient substitutions, allowing us to save money and use more of the ingredients we have on hand.